 The goal of this project, implemented in the fall of 2018, was to make travel along a critical section of Route 1 safer and more appealing for pedestrians and bicyclists of all ages.
 Initially identified in the City's Safe Routes to School Action Plan in 2010, this project was also highlighted as a high priority in the City's recently completed Bicycle and Pedestrian Plan.

 The project, which received funding from a NHDOT Safe Routes to School Grant, evaluated options for creating an on-road bike route along Route 1 between the High School and Downtown.
 Pedestrian crossings at the intersections along this corridor were also assessed to determine where improvements might be necessary to improve safety and accessibility.
-The City is working with an engineering team led by Greenman-Pedersen, Inc. on this project.
+The City worked with an engineering team led by Greenman-Pedersen, Inc. on this project.

-For more information or with comments or questions about this project, please contact Juliet Walker, the City of Portsmouth's Planning Director, 603-610-7296 or firstname.lastname@example.org.
+For more information or with comments or questions about this project, please contact Juliet Walker, the City of Portsmouth's Planning Director, 603-610-7296 or email@example.com.

 - Learn more about cycle tracks, protected and buffered bicycle lanes by reviewing this guide from NACTO (National Association of City Transportation Officials).

 - Review these videos of buffered and protected bicycle facilities in other communities:

 - Update to Parking & Traffic Safety Committee (December 5, 2019)

 - Update to Parking & Traffic Safety Committee (April 4, 2019)

 - Report Back to Parking & Traffic Safety Committee (December 6, 2018)

 - Presentation to Parking & Traffic Safety Committee (October 4, 2018)